-[20:25] Do open your Bibles again at our verse in 1 Peter 18 and 19 because Peter goes on to say that it's because Jesus came to rescue us from futility that the message of Christmas is about something precious.
+[45:18] Amen.
+Amen.
+Peter 18 and 19.

+Because Peter goes on to say that it's because Jesus came to rescue us from futility that the message of Christmas is about something precious.

 It's about the infinitely precious freedom of human life liberated by God.
 Peter points us in verse 19 to two things of infinitely precious value.